 4 Tips for Making Perfect Indian Butter Chicken

-- Don’t toss out the butter though: it makes the sauce nice and glossy and gives the chicken a gorgeous flavor.
+- Don’t toss out the butter: it makes the sauce nice and glossy, and gives the chicken a gorgeous flavor.

-- You can make butter chicken without marinating the chicken first (simply brown the chicken in the pan with the spices and onions), but marinating will get you closer to the succulent meat of the original
+- You can make butter chicken without marinating the chicken first (simply brown the chicken in the pan with the spices and onions), but time in a marinade will get you closer to the succulent meat of the authentic butter chicken recipe.

 Easy Indian Butter Chicken Recipe